Educational Philosophies Defined, Part I

 When I first started to research homeschooling, I didn’t even realize there was more than one way to “do” education.
-Growing up in the traditional system, like most of us, I assumed that homeschooling meant duplicating the system at home.
+Growing up in the traditional system, like most of us, I assumed that homeschooling meant duplicating that system at home.

 Imagine my surprise (& joy) as I discovered the plethora of educational methods and philosophies out there.
-That’s when I realized how amazing a home education could be–so many possibilities and options existed that could be tailored for each child!
+That’s when I realized how amazing a home education could be – so many possibilities and options existed that could be tailored for each child!

-1. The Traditional Method
+1. The Traditional Method Defined

 This is what it sounds like–taking the classroom model and translating it into your home.
 Typically this method revolves around textbooks, worksheets, and tests to determine if your child is mastering the material.